 The Class I landfill is equipped with a double-composite liner system, which directs any liquid entering the landfill that may have contacted refuse to an LCS.
 The LCS drains liquid collected on the primary liner into a sump.
-Leachate in the sump is pumped into an on-site storage ponds and trucked to the City of St. Cloud wastewater treatment plant (WWTP) or other permitted WWTPs for disposal or recirculated back into the lined landfill area in accordance with the procedures described in the Operation Plan for Leachate Recirculation provided in Attachment E. The onsite water truck will be used to recirculate leachate under the Surface Leachate Application method described in Attachment E. After each use of the water truck for leachate recirculation, one load of clean fresh water will be sprayed within the lined disposal boundary prior to using the water truck for dust control purposes outside of the disposal boundary limits.
+Leachate in the sump is pumped into onsite leachate storage ponds and trucked to the Aqua Clean Environmental Company) or other permitted WWTPs for disposal or recirculated back into the lined landfill area in accordance with the procedures described in the Operation Plan for Leachate Recirculation provided in Attachment E or sent to the onsite leachate evaporation system as discussed in Attachment H. The on-site water truck will be used to recirculate leachate under the Surface Leachate Application method described in Attachment E. After each use of the water truck for leachate recirculation, one load of clean fresh water will be sprayed within the lined disposal boundary prior to using the water truck for dust control purposes outside of the disposal boundary limits.
 Quantities of leachate collected by the LCS will be recorded in gallons per day and maintained as part of the landfill operating record.